Sport Integrity Commission

 The Sport Integrity Commission (Te Kahu Raunui) is an independent New Zealand Crown entity which focuses on upholding the integrity of the sport and recreation system, protecting the wellbeing of its participants, and applying the World Anti-Doping Code.
 It is the successor to an earlier organisation called Drug Free Sport New Zealand (DFSNZ).
-Legislation establishing the Sports Integrity Commission was passed on 16 August 2023, with the organisation launching on 1 July 2024.
+Legislation establishing the Sport Integrity Commission was passed on 16 August 2023, with the organisation launching on 1 July 2024.

-The commission was established following a report released in April 2022 by the [Sport] Integrity Working Group (IWG).
+The Commission was established following a report released in April 2022 by the [Sport] Integrity Working Group (IWG).
 In the report the IWG recommended the creation of a new independent organisation that the existing DFSNZ would be folded into.
 Along with the introduction of a set of minimum standards in sport and recreation.

 The Integrity Sport and Recreation Act 2023 set out the following responsibilities for the commission: